 The LEDs are top-mounted on the Gateron Blue switches.
 Similar to the Corsair STRAFE RGB and HAVIT RGB, the switches have a clear housing that allows the light from the LEDs to spill around them more easily.
 To hear these switches in action, check out our typing test video below –

 Overall, these switches are similar to Cherry MX Blues.
 Gateron Blue switches are loud, clicky, and tactile.
 Gateron is probably the best known Cherry MX knock-off manufacturer, so take that for what it’s worth.
 I had no issues with the switches on this keyboard, and I don’t expect you will either.

 The Rantopad MXX has two main backlighting modes that you toggle between with the Fn + F10 key.
-The first is customizable mode that will let you set individual keys to be backlit or not.
-By default, this made has the WASD and arrow keys lit.
+The first is a customizable mode that will let you set individual keys to be backlit or not.
+By default, the Rantopad MXX has the WASD and arrow keys lit.
 By pressing Fn + Delete, the status lights on the keyboard will blink, and then you can change which keys are lit by pressing them.
 Once you have the desired keys lit and unlit, just press the Fn + Delete combo again.

 In the other pre-built lighting profile mode, you can cycle through the different lighting modes by pressing the Fn + Page Down keys.

 - Wave – the light dancing across the keyboard in a moving gradient of light.